shotgunsoftware/tk-doc-generator/docs/en/installation/integrating.md

 Once you have set up this repository as a submodule to your code, setting up travis CI or adding it to an existing CI is easy.

+### Using an example

+If you prefer to work off an example rather than setting things up from scratch, we recommend making a clone of the [Shotgun developer site](https://github.com/shotgunsoftware/shotgunsoftware.github.io) as a starting point.

 ### Environment variables

 The following environment variables should be defined in the travis `.travis.yml` file: